precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-initializing-coupling-data.md

 summary: "As default values, preCICE assumes that all coupling variables are zero initially.
 For fluid-structure interaction, for example, this means that the structure is in its reference state.
 Sometimes, you want to change this behavior – for instance, you may want to restart your simulation."
 ---

+{% note %}
+This API has changed!
+If you know preCICE v2, but just upgraded to v3, you will find some important news here.
+{% endnote %}

 By default preCICE assumes that all coupling variables are zero initially.
 If you want to provide non-zero initial values, you can write data before calling `initialize()`.
 This data will then be used as initial data.
 The preCICE action interface that was introduced in [Step 6](couple-your-code-implicit-coupling) provides the following action to check whether initial data has to be written by a participant:

 ```